qualiaMachine/MLM26_EfficientCoder/README.md

 Build a coding agent that scores highest on a held-out Terminal-Bench subset under local-model constraints. ≤48 GB VRAM on a single GPU, open-weight models only, capped per-task budget.
 Within those limits, anything goes — your choice of base model, scaffolding, retrieval, tool design, prompting, quantization, agent loop, fine-tuning.

-Submissions are scored on a held-out subset of Terminal-Bench tasks revealed at the finale, plus a writeup explaining what you built and why.
+Submissions are scored on a held-out subset of Terminal-Bench tasks revealed at the finale.
+Local MLM26 participants must also submit a writeup explaining what they built and why.

 **This track suits you if:** you like building systems, you enjoy prompt engineering and agent design, you want to climb a leaderboard the field watches.